-In 2018, the US Federal Bureau of Investigation (FBI) and U.S. Homeland Security announced that the Russians are hacking and attacking the US electric grid and nuclear facilities.
-This continues in 2019 and will likely do so until this industry takes cyber security seriously.
+In addition, in 2018, the US Federal Bureau of Investigation (FBI) and U.S. Homeland Security announced that the Russians are hacking and attacking the US electric grid and nuclear facilities.
+This continues into 2020 and will likely do so until this industry takes cyber security seriously.
 Apparently, the Russian hackers have breached dozens of power plants.
 This is just one more example of the criticality of SCADA Hacking in our new world of cyber war.

 SCADA hacking and security has become one the most important areas of information security and hacking in recent years.
 SCADA stands for Supervisory Control and Data Acquisition.
 Its an acronym meant to cover systems that control nearly every type of industrial system such as the electrical grid, power plants, manufacturing systems, sewage and water systems, oil and gas refineries and nearly every type of industrial system.
 Very often, people use the term ICS or Industrial control systems synonymously with SCADA.

 The world has changed dramatically in the last 20 years.
 Nearly everything is driven by digital systems.
 This has made our systems easier to control, more precise and easier to communicate with, but has also made them more vulnerable.